oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

 - Click the `Close` button to get rid of the popup

-#### 9e.
-Updating the projects configuration.
+#### 9c.
+Updating the project configuration.

 Restarting eclipse so it recognises Lombok does not always trigger a rebuild or Maven update to remove the flagged problems, so we need to do that.

-- Select one of the the `helidon-labs-stockmanager` and `helidon-labs-storefront` projects in the project explorer.
+- Select the `cloud-native-setup`  project in the project explorer.
 Click right on them then chose `Maven` from the menu then `Update project`

 ![](images/70-maven-update-project-menu.png)